 According to Experian's research, 75% of consumers who have FICO scores below 680 got an improvement in their credit scores with Experian Boost, and 10% of consumers who previously had a thin credit file gained enough credit history to get a credit score.
 Experian's early tests also showed that 8 million people could potentially move into the "Fair" (580-669) or "Good" (670-739) FICO credit score ranges after using Experian Boost.

-If you want to sign up for Experian Boost, you can go to Exerian.com/boost.
+If you want to sign up for Experian Boost, you can go to the Experian website.
 But before you do, keep reading—you might want to reconsider.

 Experian indicates that the Boost platform will count only your positive payment history when calculating your revised score.
-This practice is different from how credit scores usually work, where late or missed payments that are included in your credit report typically reduce your score.
+(Usually, late or missed payments are included in your credit report and they typically reduce your score.)
 This different approach is a tactic by Experian to raise scores, which in turn helps lenders make more loans and extend more credit to consumers.
-But depending on what your bank account shows, your score might not actually improve.
+But depending on what your bank account shows and how Experian factors your banking activity into its calculation, your score might not actually improve.

-Also, you might not increase your chances of getting approved for a particular loan or type of credit.
+Plus, you might not increase your chances of getting approved for a particular loan or type of credit.
 That's because whatever lender or creditor you've selected could base its decision about whether to lend to you on information from one of the other credit reporting agencies—Equifax or TransUnion—rather than Experian.
-(The three different major credit reporting agencies that keep a record of your credit history and produce credit reports are Equifax, Experian, and TransUnion).
+(The three different major credit reporting agencies that keep a record of your credit history to produce credit reports and scores are Equifax, Experian, and TransUnion).

 Also, many different types of credit scores exist.
 Experian Boost credit scores are calculated based on the FICO Score 8 model.
-Your lender might use a different kind of FICO score, or another type of credit score entirely.
+While this model is the most-used formula, your lender might use a different kind of FICO score, or another type of credit score entirely.

 Generally, a scoring system that takes into account utility and telecommunications payment history and could raise your credit score sounds like a good thing.
 But the concerning part about this new scoring system is that it was developed basically as a mechanism to increase loan approvals and make it easier for consumers to get credit.